LazyWare/systemd-boot-snapshots/README.md

 - If you don't see the desktop notification, verify that:
   - the system is actually running from a snapshot
   - desktop notification packages are installed

+- For encrypted root partitions (LUKS):
+  - Enable the `DEBUG_BOOT` option in configuration
+  - Check the logs at `/var/log/systemd-boot-snapshots-debug.log`
+  - Ensure LUKS device is properly unlocked before mounting snapshots

 ## Version History